StarpTech/dart-nodejs/README.md

 # My first conclusion

 > If you don't use Node.Js for isomorphic applications and if you don't rely heavily on other javascript libraries use Dart it will boost your productivity to [Over 5000](https://www.youtube.com/watch?v=j_gpe2-oaB0).
-You can still apply many concepts from Node.Js like Classes (ES6), Mixed Inheritance, Event Loop characteristics, Promises (Futures), Async/Await, try/catch, Streams, lexical scoping, closures...
+You can still apply many concepts from Node.Js like Classes (ES6), Mixed Inheritance, Event Loop characteristics, Promises (Futures), Async/Await, try/catch, Streams, lexical scoping, closures... without to negotiate about performance and compatibility.

 # Demo